 We gathered around to hear an employee tell us what we could expect and what rules we had to follow.

-Stagecoach or Horseback
+Wagon, Stagecoach, or Horseback

-The Stagecoach Ride
+The Wagon Ride

 The ride crosses over the main road, then travels on a dirt road for about 20 minutes (if my memory serves correctly).
+Both the wagon and the stagecoach drive the same route to the cookout.

 We saw a big bison along the way.